ColinIanKing/stress-ng/README.md

 Alpine Linux:
   * build-base eigen-dev jpeg-dev judy-dev keyutils-dev kmod-dev libacl-dev libaio-dev libatomic libattr libbsd-dev libcap-dev libmd-dev libseccomp-dev lksctp-tools-dev mesa-dev mpfr-dev xxhash-dev zlib-dev

-Snaps:
-  * stress-ng is not intended to be snap'd with snapcraft.
-Doing so is strictly against the wishes of the project maintainer and main developer.

 NOTE: the build will try to detect build dependencies and will build an image with functionality disabled if the support libraries are not installed.